Visualization of the question, "What is DMT?"

 Hallucinogens like dimethyltryptamine (DMT), lysergic acid diethylamide (LSD), and psilocybin—or magic mushrooms—have been around for many years and have been used as part of religious practices or recreationally to bring a person to an altered state of consciousness.
 Some of these drugs are even being studied to treat mental health conditions such as depression.
 As with any drug, it is typically unsafe to use DMT without the guidance of a medical professional.
 But what is DMT?
 Learn more about this drug, its legal status, potential for addiction, and how to tell if someone uses DMT.

 If you are experiencing adverse side effects from hallucinogenic drugs, you must get professional help.
 Promises Brazos Valley offers a variety of addiction treatment programs, including drug detox, to help safely rid your body of substances.
-Call 979.426.0086 to speak with someone from our caring and compassionate team about your treatment options and schedule an intake assessment.
+Call 979.426.0086 to speak with someone from our caring and compassionate team about your drug addiction treatment options and schedule an intake assessment.

 What Is DMT?